HRNanoOpics/Thermal-Shaping-of-Arbitrary-Optical-Wavefronts-using-Light-Patterning-code/README.md

 All the code was processed using Matlab2018a.

-Open HSD_to_OPD_main.m for the simulation and follow the comment instructions.
+Open HSD_to_OPD_main.m for the simulation and follow the commented instructions.